 Some patients are admitted to the hospital after the procedure while others go home later the same day.
 Certain activities are not recommended for a brief period to avoid straining the catheter site.

 You may be asked to take aspirin every day for several weeks after the procedure to prevent blood clots.
+After some ablations, a more powerful blood thinning medication is required (anticoagulant).
 The doctor will give more detailed information about medications needed after the procedure.

 RADIOFREQUENCY ABLATION COMPLICATIONS

 Like any invasive procedure, radiofrequency ablation carries some risk.
 However, the risk of these complications is small in most cases.